bwlewis/rthreejs/README.md

 Performance is generally much improved using extensive buffering and custom WebGL shaders where needed.
 See https://bwlewis.github.io/rthreejs/ego/index.html for an example.
+_Renderings now generally default to a very responsive but CPU-demanding mode._ Set the experimental `use.orbitcontrols=TRUE` option for more CPU-efficient and easy on your laptop battery renderings.

 ## Summary of changes